ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 2- InRiver, one of the many integration software vendors, claims that they have an annual growth rate (CAGR) of %70.
 I did check other vendors data, and all of them have growned big time.

-87% de lideres de data y análisis ya implementaron o estan planeando implementar o expandir en PIM para la calidad de sus datos y gobernanza.
+3- 87% de lideres de data y análisis ya implementaron o estan planeando implementar o expandir en PIM para la calidad de sus datos y gobernanza.
 Porque ?
 Manejar contenido en hojas de cálculo y repositorios separados de información es insostenible.
+Para ahorrar tiempo, minimizar errores, mejorar el time to market, y manejar el siempre cambiante requerimientos de contenido para aliados, las empresas digitales necesitan los chequeos automatizados de las PIM, portales de contenido, y capacidades de canales de sindicación.
+Fuente: Vendor Landscape: Product Information Management (PIM), Q3 2017

 3- 87% of data liders and analysts implemented or are planing to implement or expand on PIM (Software Integration for Products).
 Why?
 Managing spreadsheet and separated systems is not sustainable.
-(Source: Vendor Landscape: Product Information Management (PIM), Q3 2017)
+To save time, minimize errors, increase time to market, and manage constantly changing requirements content for allies, digital business need automated checks (Source: Vendor Landscape: Product Information Management (PIM), Q3 2017)

 4- In 2015, %67 of desicion makers related to infraestructure said that develop a complete strategy in the cloud was a high or critical priority.
 Additionally %56 projected an increase on investment in cloud services by the en of 2015.
 (Source: The Forrester WaveTM: Master Data Management, Q1 2016)

 5- Experiences in the B2C world increase B2B purchases, almost 75% say that buying from a web page is more convenient than buying to sales representatives when they buy products or services for work.
 (Source: PIM Is A Cornerstone Of Your Digital Business Why Customer-Obsessed Firms Need Product Information Management January 18, 2017)

-## Systems Integrations, an increasing focus point for buisinesses

-The integration problem is not a new one, it's always been there.
-You have information in different systems about users, products and other entities, and they are in seperate system across the company.
-Marketing need to know about costs to make a quote, or price a product, meanwhile at the warehouse, people are looking for availability of variations for product Boston Round... can't the sales people send the SKU number?
+## The bar is raised

 "Hello sir!
 Thank you for your quote request, we will give you an answer about your quote in a few days..."
 Yes, **in a few days**, they have to make a few calls inside and outside the company to give the number.